A Peek at Potter - Investigating the Bull

 Before the Girl with a Pearl Earring took center stage, The Bull was the main act at the Mauritshuis.
 What makes it special?
 Paulus Potter painted a quintessentially Dutch scene on a massive canvas (235.5 x 339 cm).

-During its makeover, we're bringing out the latest tech.
-You, as a visitor, get an exclusive front-row seat to witness the restoration live!
+For its makeover, we brought out the latest tech.
+You, as a visitor, got an exclusive front-row seat to witness the restoration live!

 Too complicated?
 No way!
 We aim to tell the story of the restoration process and the history of the painting in a fun and accessible way.